Wright and SIU-Edwardsville host Little Rock - WTOP News

 Edwardsville, Illinois; Thursday, 8 p.m.
 EST

-BOTTOM LINE: SIU-Edwardsville faces the Little Rock Trojans after Shamar Wright scored 20 points in SIU-Edwardsville’s 100-85 loss to the Tennessee State Tigers.
+BOTTOM LINE: SIU-Edwardsville plays the Little Rock Trojans after Shamar Wright scored 20 points in SIU-Edwardsville’s 100-85 loss to the Tennessee State Tigers.

 The Cougars are 8-4 in home games.
-SIU-Edwardsville has a 3-1 record in one-possession games.
+SIU-Edwardsville scores 74.2 points and has outscored opponents by 3.1 points per game.

-The Trojans are 5-11 in OVC play.
-Little Rock is 4-9 in games decided by at least 10 points.
+The Trojans have gone 5-11 against OVC opponents.
+Little Rock is 2-5 in games decided by 3 points or fewer.

-TOP PERFORMERS: Ray’Sean Taylor is shooting 36.9% and averaging 15.4 points for the Cougars.
-Damarco Minor is averaging 13.4 points over the last 10 games for SIU-Edwardsville.
+TOP PERFORMERS: Ray’Sean Taylor is averaging 15.4 points for the Cougars.
+Damarco Minor is averaging 13.4 points and six rebounds over the past 10 games for SIU-Edwardsville.

-Myron Gardner is scoring 13.1 points per game with 9.2 rebounds and 3.7 assists for the Trojans.
-Deantoni Gordon is averaging 14.4 points and 6.4 rebounds over the past 10 games for Little Rock.
+Myron Gardner averages 1.2 made 3-pointers per game for the Trojans, scoring 13.1 points while shooting 36.3% from beyond the arc.
+Deantoni Gordon is averaging 14.4 points and 6.4 rebounds over the last 10 games for Little Rock.

 LAST 10 GAMES: Cougars: 3-7, averaging 72.6 points, 33.3 rebounds, 11.6 assists, 6.7 steals and 3.1 blocks per game while shooting 41.0% from the field.
 Their opponents have averaged 77.2 points per game.